stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

 violently insane.
 I regretted that no physician was included in our complement of officers, since German lives are precious; but the constant ravings of the two concerning a terrible curse were most subversive of discipline, so drastic steps were taken.
-The crew accepted the event in a sullen fashion, but it seemed to quiet M&uuml;ller; who thereafter gave us no trouble.
+The crew accepted the event in a sullen fashion, but it seemed to quiet Müller; who thereafter gave us no trouble.
 In the evening we released him, and he went about his duties silently.

   In the week that followed we were all very nervous, watching for the   Dacia    .
-The tension was aggravated by the disappearance of M&uuml;ller and Zimmer, who undoubtedly committed suicide as a result of the fears which had seemed to harass them, though they were not observed in the act of jumping overboard.
-I was rather glad to be rid of M&uuml;ller, for even his silence had unfavourably affected the crew.
+The tension was aggravated by the disappearance of Müller and Zimmer, who undoubtedly committed suicide as a result of the fears which had seemed to harass them, though they were not observed in the act of jumping overboard.
+I was rather glad to be rid of Müller, for even his silence had unfavourably affected the crew.
 Everyone seemed inclined to be silent now, as though holding a secret fear.
 Many were ill, but none made a disturbance.
 Lieut.
 Klenze chafed under the strain, and was annoyed by the merest trifles--such as the school of dolphins which gathered about